reelyactive/barnowl-minew/README.md

     }
   ],
   packets: [ '001a55daba50e1fe0201060303e1ff1216e1ffa1034affe7004500fa55daba50e1fe' ],
-  timestamp: 1547693457133
+  timestamp: 1645568542222
 }
 ```

-See the [Supported Listener Interfaces](#supported-listener-interfaces) below to adapt the code for listen for your gateway(s).
+See the [Supported Listener Interfaces](#supported-listener-interfaces) below to adapt the code to listen for your gateway(s).

 Is that owl you can do?